 The main search bar is stationary throughout HeinOnline.
-After entering Slavery in America and the World, the Full Text search tab option on the search bar will search within only this database.
+After entering Slavery in America and the World, the main search bar will search within only this database.

 Within the results, terms matching the search query appear in bold text within the matching text page snippets.
 Refine the results using the facets on the left side of the page.
-Available facets include date, document type, topic, position, jurisdiction, and title.
+Available facets include date, document type, section type, title, slavery documents, PathFinder subjects, and jurisdiction.
 Sort search results by relevance, volume date, and more.
 Find cited-by information and access tools, such as an instant PDF download, on the right side of each search result.
 Use the icons next to the sort-by bar to modify your current search, to search within results, to toggle all matching text pages, or to turn OFF infinite scroll.

 Selecting the Advanced Search link located beneath the main search bar functions much like the Advanced Search option in other databases, allowing users to search particular fields within the metadata for more precise results.
 Enter text, title, creator/author, or description keywords into the text boxes provided.
 Refine the search to a specific document type, including periodicals, UNC Press Publications, slavery statutes, judicial cases, or other related works.